 - Help you better understand tests, procedures and options.

-- Guide you and those who care for you to helpful outside resources.
+- Guide you and those who care for you to helpful resources.

-Throughout your care, the palliative medicine team can help you remain stronger in your fight against cancer and feel better, every step of the way.
+Throughout your care, the palliative medicine team can support you during your cancer journey and feel better, every step of the way.